 Once you are settled in your room, your therapy team and nurse navigators will work with you and your doctor to monitor your progress toward independence with your discharge goals.
-While this is highly individual, a common range is 3-7 days.
-After you leave the hospital, you will most likely have outpatient physical therapy, depending on your situation and preferences.
+While this is highly individual, many patients are able to discharge back to home the next day.
 Whether you are going home with help or alone, you can feel confident that your discharge plan is safe for you.

 Recovery after a revision surgery is often unpredictable and varies significantly from patient to patient.
 You will feel mostly back to ‘normal’ after eight to twelves weeks.
 Full recovery may take about a year, dependent on your general health and dedication to measured progress in therapy.